Cuba

 His girlfriend, Saily, made us feel at home and threw a fun New Year’s Eve party.

-Saily connected us with her friend Emilio, who took us on a guided walking tour of Santa Clara.
-He was incredibly fun to spend time with, and great at recounting the history of the city!
-The 1958 battle of Santa Clara was a pivotal moment in the Cuban revolution, with Che Guevara emerging as a national hero.
-We visited Che’s mausoleum, the statue of Che holding a child, and the Tren Blindado (armored train) monument commemorating a particularly bold victory of the revolutionaries.
+Saily connected us with her friend Emilio, who took us on a walking tour of Santa Clara — and turned out to be a great guide.
+Funny, passionate, and a natural storyteller, he brought the city’s history to life.
+The 1958 battle of Santa Clara was the pivotal moment in the Cuban revolution, with Che Guevara emerging as a national hero, and the city wears that history proudly.
+We visited Che’s mausoleum, the iconic statue of Che holding a child, and the Tren Blindado monument — an actual armored train that Che’s forces derailed and captured in one of the revolution’s boldest victories.
+Standing next to it, with Emilio narrating the chaos of that day, history felt very close.

 Che is immortalized in several statues in the city of Santa Clara, where he led the Cuban revolution to victory in 1959.